ckvignesh/oldRepo100DoC/log.md

 **Today's Progress:**
 - Re did the HTML course of fCC RWD Cert as I felt I lost touch.
-- Raised an issue on Github for a deployment that was not working
+- Raised an issue on Github for a deployment that was not working.

 **Link to work:**
 - This: ![](Photos/HTML.png) <br /> and [this](https://github.com/ckvignesh/FreeCodeCamp/tree/master/Responsive%20Web%20Design/HTML).